 “However, a cataclysmic event would bring these people, along with new recruits, back to the organisational front line.”

 Statements like these, of which there were plenty in Dublin this week, bring home the importance of using all means possible to counter radicalisation.
 And all the better if those means are respectful of civil liberties, appeal to many demographics, and are representative of partnerships across government, civil society, the private sector, and the public alike.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.